-A self proving affidavit to a will can save a tremendous amount of time.
-This affidavit saves the trouble of trying to prove Without the affidavit, when a will is admitted to probate court, the witnesses to the will must authenticate the content of it.
-However, a self proving affidavit removes that requirement, and can accelerate the probate of a will.
-There are several requirements to a self proving affidavit in the state of Florida.
+A self-proving affidavit to a will can save a tremendous amount of time.
+This affidavit saves the trouble of trying to prove Without the affidavit, when a will is admitted to the probate court, the witnesses to the will must authenticate the content of it.
+However, a self-proving affidavit removes that requirement and can accelerate the probate of a will.
+There are several requirements for a self-proving affidavit in the state of Florida.

 Separate Sworn Affidavit

 In addition to a duly executed will, the witnesses and testator must also sign a separate affidavit.
 This signing must take place before a notary public.
 Before the notary, the testator must declare that this will was his or her instrument and that the witnesses and testator all signed the will together, at the same time, in each other’s presence.